 Easy street or hard yards?
-See how Australians are faring as at June 2016
+See how Australians are faring as at December 2016

 The ME Household Financial Comfort Report provides in-depth insights into the financial psychology of Australians based on a survey of 1,500 households.
 The Report is published every six months and includes but is not limited to, the Household Financial Comfort Index, which measures ongoing changes to households’ perceptions of their own financial comfort.

-Latest report – June 2016
+Latest report – December 2016

 - • Low comfort with income: Australian households’ ‘comfort with income’ remains at its lowest level since the Household Financial Comfort Report began in 2011.